rednammoc/f/README.md

-f - A file-operation toolkit
+f - A file-operation tool
 =

 Select files and operate on them.